nuxeo/nuxeo-php-client/README.md

 Function list which allows queries, retreiving document information from Nuxeo EP, activating Chains remotly ...
 B1 B2 B3 are examples explaining how we can send a query to nuxeo and how we can use the results.
 B4 is used to create a document and attach a blob to it.
-It must be call issuing the display_B4 page.
+It must be call using the display_B4 page.
-B5 is only called from B1?
-B2 or B3 using the download button at the right of the screen
+B5bis is only called from B1, B2 or B3 using the download button at the right of the screen.
+B5 is never called but it's a reference concerning the headers to use and how to do a file transfert.

 ## About Nuxeo